BestTimesToVisit.com Logo

 culture

-Embrace 'island time' – things move at a more relaxed pace here.
-Don't get frustrated if service is a little slower; instead, take a deep breath and enjoy the laid-back atmosphere.
-A friendly 'good morning' or 'good afternoon' goes a long way.
+Embrace the 'island time' mentality – things move at a more relaxed pace here.
+Don't get frustrated if service is a little slower than you're used to; instead, take a deep breath, enjoy the scenery, and chat with the locals.
+A friendly 'Good morning' or 'Good afternoon' goes a long way!

 packing

 Pack light, breathable clothing, but definitely include a light rain jacket or poncho.
-The rainforests are beautiful but can get sudden downpours, especially in the afternoons.
-Also, bring reef-safe sunscreen to protect the coral reefs.
+Saint Lucia can have sudden, brief downpours, especially in the afternoons, but they usually pass quickly.
+Also, bring reef-safe sunscreen to protect the vibrant marine life when you go snorkeling or diving.

 safety